-NEW YORK, NY – Puerto Rico Federal Affairs (PRFAA) Executive Director Juan E. Hernández hosted a forum today on Vieques titled “Environmental and Economic Revitalization of an Island.”
+New York, N.Y. – Puerto Rico Federal Affairs (PRFAA) Director, Juan E. Hernández hosted a forum today on Vieques titled “Environmental and Economic Revitalization of an Island.”
 On May 1st the People of Puerto Rico celebrate the 10th anniversary of the closing of the U.S. Navy bombing range in Vieques, Puerto Rico.

-Speakers at the event included Congressman José Serrano (D-NY); Carmen Guerrero, Secretary of the Department of Natural and Environmental Resources of Puerto Rico; Eduardo Bhatia, President of the Senate of Puerto Rico; Judith Enck, EPA Region II Administrator; Claudia Gutiérrez, Senior Advisor to Administrator Enck; and Brenda Torres, PRFAA Northeast Regional Director.
+Speakers at the event included Congressman José Serrano (D-NY); Carmen Guerrero, Secretary of the Department of Natural and Environmental Resources of Puerto Rico; Eduardo Bhatia, President of the Senate of Puerto Rico; Judith Enck, EPA Region II Administrator; Claudia Gutiérrez, Senior Advisor to Administrator Enck; and Brenda Torres, PRFAA Regional Office Director in New York.

 Following are the opening remarks made by Director Hernández, as prepared for delivery (quote from Secretary Guerrero included at the end):